uityh/c-546-group-19-project/README.md

 ### Admin Accounts
 - Log into admin accounts to delete comments on outfits that do not follow community guidelines.

-Note: The images users upload on the live hosted version are stored on the Heroku server.
-If the server is run locally, you may not be able to see the images stored on Heroku.

 ## GitHub Link
 https://github.com/LDomadia/c-546-group-19-project